-It gives me great pleasure to serve as principal of Enfield Middle S.T.E.A.M.
-Academy and welcome you to the 2022-2023 school year.
-Parents/Guardians, I would like to thank you for allowing us to serve your child.
-It is a responsibility and privilege I do not take lightly.
-I am eager to meet with each of you to work collaboratively to focus on the needs of our scholars.
+As the principal of Enfield Middle S.T.E.A.M.
+Academy, I am delighted to welcome you to the 2023-2024 school year.
+I am grateful to all parents and guardians for entrusting us with educating their children, and I understand the weight of this responsibility.
+I look forward to meeting with each of you to work together to provide the best possible education for our students.
+Let us focus on the needs of our scholars and ensure their success.